Observational Skills for Kids That Shape them Into Leaders

 So how do we nurture young Sherlocks?

-It starts with modeling curiosity– this could include asking open-ended questions, noticing small details, and encouraging kids to explore the “why” behind the “what.”
+It starts with modeling curiosity – this could include asking open-ended questions, noticing small details, and encouraging kids to explore the “why” behind the “what.”
+Here are a few specific things you can try at home with your kids:

 Schools should incorporate detective-themed learning activities, while parents can turn daily settings, like dinner talks or walks, into observation games.
 The goal isn’t to build little detectives, but to build a lifelong habit of thoughtful noticing– because in life’s great mystery, the best clues go to those who truly pay attention.